 When a customer orders your book through a brick-and-mortar store, as the book distributor, IngramSpark will print it and send it to the store where the reader ordered it, saving time and money.
 When a customer buys your book through an online store, the distributor ships it directly to them, giving a percentage of profit to the reseller (and to you).

-When you use a POD service, your book is formatted across multiple platforms, so you can easily sell it on your own website, through other online retailers, and on physical shelves in local bookstores.
+When you publish on demand®, your book is formatted across multiple platforms, so you can easily sell it on your own website, through other online retailers, and on physical shelves in local bookstores.
 Whether you want to sell print copies to bookstores, or you simply want an e-book with the possibility of making a print version in the future, POD services offer you the most flexibility in your book distribution.

 Print on Demand Prints Books as They're Ordered